DenisGorbachev/subtype/README.md

 * You can implement custom validation
 * You can use either tuple structs or regular structs (`struct Username(String)` or `struct Username { value: String }`)

+## Features

+* Preprocessors are supported
+* Postprocessors are supported

 ## Footguns

 * It is possible to circumvent the validation by defining `impl From<String> for Username`.
 This is because an impl can construct `Username` directly without calling `Username::new`.
 There is no workaround for this, you just need to be careful.